Gauthamjm007/go-by-example/README.md

 # Go Functions

-This Project is aimed to learn basic functions in Go to understand the Go better
+This Project is aimed to learn basic functions in Go to understand the Go better along with Data Structures and Algorithms

 ## File Structure